March 8, 2016

 What: To celebrate the legacy of Marit McKenzie, who passed away on Jan.
-28, 2013 as a result of a pulmonary embolism, more than 600 students and teachers from Calgary Christian School (CCS) will be participating in the Marit Cup – a students vs. teachers hockey game with the purpose of raising money for the David Foster Foundation, Right to Play, and a CCS scholarship.
+28, 2013 as a result of a pulmonary embolism, more than 600 students and teachers from Calgary Christian School will be participating in the fourth annual Marit Cup – a students vs. teachers hockey game with the purpose of raising money for the David Foster Foundation, Right to Play, and a Calgary Christian School scholarship in her memory.
+Special Guests include Martin Parnell and Alvin Law.

 Where: Markin MacPhail Arena, 88 Canada Olympic Road SW, Calgary, AB